Overview

 The Firm may also charge a fixed fee for the financial planning and consulting services that are provided

-advance, based upon the market value of the assets being managed by Arkos Global Advisors on the last
+based upon the market value of the assets being managed by Arkos Global Advisors on the last day of the

-day of the previous billing period.
-If assets are deposited into or withdrawn from an account after the
+previous billing period.
+If assets are deposited into or withdrawn from an account after the inception of a

-inception of a billing period, the fee payable with respect to such assets is adjusted to reflect the
+billing period, the fee payable with respect to such assets is adjusted to reflect the interim change in

 As an alternative to the above fee arrangement, the Firm offers investment management as well as financial